Prices per Article

-Rush University Medical Center designates this journal-based activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
+Rush University Medical Center designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

-Rush University Medical Center designates this journal-based activity for a maximum of 1.0 nursing contact hour.
+Rush University Medical Center designates this enduring material for a maximum of 1.0 nursing contact hour.

 This activity is being presented without bias and without commercial support.

-Rush University Medical Center designates this knowledge-based journal activity for a maximum of 1.0 contact hour for pharmacists.
+Rush University Medical Center designates this knowledge-based enduring material for a maximum of 1.0 contact hour for pharmacists.

-Rush University Medical Center designates this journal-based activity for 1.0 CE credit in psychology.
+Rush University Medical Center designates this knowledge-based enduring material for 1.0 CE credit in psychology.

 Rush University is an approved provider for physical therapy (216.000272), occupational therapy, respiratory therapy, social work (159.001203), nutrition, speech-audiology, and psychology by the Illinois Department of Professional Regulation.

-Rush University designates this journal-based activity for a maximum of 1.0 continuing education credit for physical therapists, occupational therapists, respiratory therapists, social workers, nutritionists, speech pathologists, audiologists, and/or psychologists.
+Rush University designates this enduring material for a maximum of 1.0 continuing education credit for physical therapists, occupational therapists, respiratory therapists, social workers, nutritionists, speech pathologists, audiologists, and/or psychologists.